FAQs for students

-As we start the fall semester, we expect anyone who has not been vaccinated - including students with vaccination exemptions - is expected to continue to wear a mask and follow the physical-distancing recommendations to protect the community from potential exposure to COVID-19.
+Anyone who has not been vaccinated - including students with vaccination exemptions - is expected to continue to wear a mask and follow the physical-distancing recommendations to protect the community from potential exposure to COVID-19.
 All unvaccinated students will be required to be tested for COVID-19 regularly throughout the semester.

 If I am a graduate student who is studying 100-percent online can I apply for an exception for the vaccine?

 Yes.
-You may request an exemption from vaccination if your graduate program of study is 100 percent remote (i.e., all of their courses are online) and they do not plan to visit Virginia Tech campuses or facilities during the course of the semester.
+Graduate students may request an exemption from vaccination if their graduate program of study is 100 percent remote (i.e., all of their courses are online) and they do not plan to visit Virginia Tech campuses or facilities during the course of the semester.

 Will staff and faculty be required to be vaccinated and to receive a booster for COVID-19, too?

 If I am not vaccinated, can I participate in events and student activities?